Aha43/PsLocations/README.md

 loc 0
 ```

 *Note: In the following `pos` will refer to the location's position in the list provided by `loc l`.
-Be aware that a location's position may change as locations are added or removed.*
+Be aware that a location's position most likely change as locations are added or removed.*

 Also ```loc go <name | pos>``` and ```loc goto <name | pos>``` will work